OnDraganov/chromatic-tda/README.md

 The code is under active developement.
 The future plans include:
 - Adding support for points in R^3
 - Making persistence computation faster with clearing.
-- Add more details and examples about how to use the code.

 # Resources

 The code is based on research done at Institute of Science and Technology by Ranita Biswas, Sebastiano Cultrera di Montesano, Ondřej Draganov, Herbert Edelsbrunner and Morteza Saghafian.
 A draft write up can be found on [arxiv](https://arxiv.org/abs/2212.03128).
-An updated version is currently being written.

 A presentation about the main concepts used in this package can be viewed on YouTube: [AATRN Online Seminar: TDA for Chromatic Point Clouds](https://youtu.be/HIqiF00yKaw).
+A recording of a complementary talk focusing more on the motivations of the work is accessible through [google drive](https://drive.google.com/file/d/1RBiGlgY4mlRL59eAVmMLrgBCZYN97QnZ/view).

 # Contact